-You’re supposed to be studying for a kanji test, but instead you find yourself at the local karaoke joint.
+You should be studying for a kanji test, but instead, you find yourself at the local karaoke bar.

 You’re belting out the lyrics to a J-pop hit with a crisp can of oolong tea in your hands.

 Well, never mind that—use that indomitable partying spirit to your advantage!

 You spend hours upon hours immersed in Japanese pop songs and anime anthems, but that doesn’t count as learning, right?
 You’d be surprised.

 - What’s the Best Way to Learn Japanese?

 - So, How Do J-pop Songs Help You Learn Japanese?

 - The Best Japanese Lessons to Take Away from J-Pop